Skip to Content

 Check out Paphos Harbour

-A walk along Paphos harbour is probably going to happen whilst you’re en-route to some of the top Paphos sights.
+A walk along Paphos harbour will probably happen while you’re en route to some of the top Paphos sights.
 It’s worth allowing a little time to linger.

-You’ll pass plenty of cafes, bars and restaurants, some of which have tables right next to the sea and are a nice spot for a bite of local cuisine or a cold beer at sunset.
-There are plenty of shops selling souvenirs and local products and handicrafts.
+You’ll pass many cafes, bars and restaurants, including some that have tables right next to the sea and offer a lovely spot for a bite of local cuisine or a cold beer at sunset.
+There are also plenty of shops selling souvenirs, local products and handicrafts.

 Take a Boat Trip

-The crystal clear waters of the Blue Lagoon are great for a boat trip from Paphos.
+The crystal clear waters of the Blue Lagoon are perfect for a boat trip from Paphos, and hotel pick-ups make it easy to spend a relaxing day cruising the Mediterranean.

-Hotel pick-ups make it a relaxing day of cruising the Mediterranean.
-Swim in the Blue Lagoon, snorkel and canoe and explore the sea caves.
-Enjoy relaxing on the boat as you pass the scenic Akamas Peninsula and the picturesque Latchi harbour.
-Includes a buffet lunch and open bar.
+You can swim in the Blue Lagoon, snorkel, canoe or explore the sea caves.
+And enjoy relaxing on the boat as you pass the scenic Akamas Peninsula and the picturesque Latchi harbour.

 Boats in Paphos Harbour, Cyprus